Chasmiccoder/xv6-cos/README.md

     make qemu

-Any time you modify xv6-cos, you need to run the above `make` and `make qemu` commands to see the changes Use `ctrl+a` followed by `x` to exit xv6-cos
+Any time you modify xv6-cos, you need to run `make clean`, then `make`, then `make qemu` to see the changes.
+`make clean` is important to see changes in the scheduling algorithm

+Use `ctrl+a` followed by `x` to exit xv6-cos

+## Usage

+Scheduling - By default, `make` builds the os according to Round Robin Scheduling

+To build according to Round Robin Scheduling

+    make CUSTOM_SCHEDULING_ALGO=ROUND_ROBIN

+To build according to First Come First Serve Scheduling

+    make CUSTOM_SCHEDULING_ALGO=FIRST_COME_FIRST_SERVE

 ## xv6-riscv 💽
 The original project can be found here -